Efficient evaluation of the dark-matter two-loop power spectrum in the EFT of LSS: Infrared cancellations

 Finally, we construct the full two-loop integrand

 The above integrand is locally free of both UV and IR divergences throughout the whole integration domain, making it fully suitable for stable numerical integration.
 Moreover, in $p_{\rm 2-loop}^{\rm UV\&IR-reg.}$, {\it i.e.}, after factoring out the $q^2p^2$ from the measure, the leading singularity in the double soft limit $(\vq, \vp) \to (0,0)$ is manifestly cancelled.
 The partition of unity method used here is also applied to the integrals appearing in the two-loop EFT counterterms defined in Eq.~\eqref{eq:2LEFTCT_diagrams}.
-Details are provided in Appendix~\ref{subapp:2-loop_count_IR}.
+Details are provided in \appref{subapp:2-loop_count_IR}.